victornas91/victornas91/README.md

 And the techs I'm learning to finish these tasks:

-• Programming Languages: C, C++, C#, Python, Typescript, Assembly 6502 / 8051 / x86 / ARM
+• Programming Languages: C, C++, C#, Python, Assembly 6502 / 8051 / x86 / ARM
 • Operating Systems: Linux, Windows
 • CPU: ARM Cortex-M (STM32), ESP32
 • Interfaces: UART, SPI, I2C, CAN
 • Databases: MySQL, PostgreSQL, MongoDB
 • CAD: Altium Designer
-•Big Data: Numpy, Pytorch, Tensorflow, Kafka, OpenCV •Cloud: Azure
+• Big Data: Numpy, Pytorch, Tensorflow, Kafka, OpenCV
+• Cloud: Azure
-•Graphics: OpenGL, SFML
+• Graphics: OpenGL, SFML
-•3D: Three.JS, Blender, Block Bench
+• 3D: Three.JS, Blender, Block Bench

 I know it's a lot, but I'm passionate about a lot of different stuff and I hope that, if you are interested in talk about these things, or help me achieve all of this, come chat!